top of page

 When should I see a physiotherapist?

-You should consider seeing a physiotherapist if you are experiencing any physical discomfort or pain, or if you have any movement or mobility issues that are affecting your daily activities.
+You should consider seeing a physiotherapist if you are experiencing any physical discomfort or pain or if you have any movement or mobility issues that are affecting your daily activities.
 Some examples of conditions that may benefit from physiotherapy include back pain, neck pain, joint pain, sports injuries, and post-surgical rehabilitation.
 It is always best to consult with a physiotherapist to determine the most appropriate course of treatment for your specific needs.

 How often should I attend physiotherapy sessions?